WHAT IS LAW?

 WHO IS THE COURSE SUITABLE FOR?

 If you are confident with learning a lot of new content, enjoy keeping up to date with current affairs, have an interest in current crimes in society and want your knowledge and opinions to be transferred to the page, law is for you!

 WHAT CAN I DO WITH AN A-LEVEL IN LAW?

-A-level Law puts you in an excellent position to start your journey in becoming a Solicitor or a Barrister.
+A level law puts you in an excellent position to start your journey in becoming a solicitor or a barrister.
 However, the skills you will learn during the course are highly regarded by many employers so it is a good base for many career choices!
-The range of careers is vast but some examples include working for the Police, the Home Office and other Governmental institutions including European Institutions, the Immigration Service and the Armed Forces.
-It could even help you become a journalist or teacher!
+The range of careers is vast, but some examples include working for the police, the home office and other governmental institutions like the armed forces.

 WHAT WILL I STUDY?

 In your first year you will study the foundations of the English Legal System.
 You will learn about the police powers to stop and search, arrest and detain a citizen, how bail is granted and the different sentences a Judge can impose.
 You will also study where law comes from and how it is made including Acts of Parliament and common law.

 The focus of your second year is Criminal Law.
 You will learn the legal principles of many serious crimes such as murder, manslaughter, GBH and burglary!
 Real life cases will be used to support your understanding of the crimes and how a person is found guilty.

 ADDITIONAL ACTIVITIES WITHIN THIS SUBJECT